Germany: Car driven into crowd at Magdeburg Christmas market – DW – 12/20/2024

 Germany: Car driven into crowd at Magdeburg Christmas marketPublished December 20, 2024last updated December 20, 2024

-A car has been driven into a crowd of people at a Christmas market in the central German city of Magdeburg.
+A car drove into a crowd of people at a Christmas market in the central German city of Magdeburg on Friday night.

 Police have taken the driver into custody, according to local government sources cited by Germany's dpa news agency.